Pornography in Europe: Turkey

 Turkey, which is a formally secular state with a Muslim majority, was the first country to legally produce pornographic materials in the Muslim world.
 After a long period of producing Italian-inspired softcore comedies in the 1970s, the hardcore film Öyle Bir Kadın Ki was distributed in 1979.

 Ukraine

 Pornography was outlawed in Ukraine in 2009 when the then president Victor Yushchenko signed new legislation.
 The law has been overwhelmingly approved by the Verkhovna Rada (the Ukrainian parliament).
-The possession, distribution, sale and manufacture of pornographic materials are illegal, with laws strictly enforced.
-Possession of pornographic material can carry a fine or up to three years imprisonment.
+The possession, distribution, sale and manufacture of pornographic materials are illegal.
+Possession of pornographic material can carry a fine or up from three to five years imprisonment.
 Pornography is defined by the law as "vulgar, candid, cynical, obscene depiction of sexual acts, pursuing no other goal, the explicit demonstration of genitals, unethical elements of the sexual act, sexual perversions, realistic sketches that do not meet moral criteria and offend honor and dignity of the human by inciting low instincts".
 Pornography for "medical purposes" remains legal.

 Wiska, one of Ukraine's internationally known pornstars, alleges continuous and unconstitutional persecution for her work abroad, and has unsuccessfully applied for political asylum in the European Union.

+Ukrainian lawmakers have plans and propose to legalize pornography in 2020s following Invasion of Ukraine and Tax refunds.